ocadotechnology/quantumjs/CONTRIBUTING.md

 Each folder contains a module that gets published to npm

 When working on multiple modules, it can be useful to link them so that changes you make are picked up automatically when you require the module.
-There is a script in the script folder called 'link' for doing this.
+There is a script in the script folder called `link` for doing this.
 To run it do:

-    # in scripts/
-    ./link
+    ./scripts/link

 If you want to undo the links, run the unlink script:

-    # in scripts/
-    ./unlink
+    ./scripts/unlink

 ## Running the tests

-Simply run this in the relevant module folder
+Run this in the relevant module folder

     npm test